 From Field to Flour

 Thor Oechsner farms 600 certified organic acres in Newfield, New York, where he grows a wide variety of crops including hard red spring and winter wheat, milling rye, corn, triticale, oats, spelt, emmer, buckwheat, hay and red clover for seed.
-He shared tips on marketing, varieties, rotations, storing and processing -- important if you plan to venture into more food grade organic grains.
+As with any food-grade organic grain venture, marketing, varieties, rotations, storing and processing are all integral to his operation.

-Balancing fertility is another goal for Thor.
-One mistake he has seen was over-applying chicken manure.
-You need enough for the crop, but not too much for the weeds he told us.
+Balancing fertility is another goal.
+One mistake Oechsner made was over-applying chicken manure.
+You need enough for the crop, but not too much for the weeds, he said.
 If you over-apply you “get weeds, weeds, weeds.”

-Varieties can also be important for successful organic production.
-There is a lot of research to be done in this area.
-But one variety Thor likes is Bay forage oats.
+Varieties can also be important for successful organic production, and research is needed in this area.
+But one variety Oechsner likes is Bay forage oats.
 They have a big leaf that helps shade weeds.
-Even though it is a forage oats, he can get over 100 bushels per acre.
+Even though it is a forage oats, he can get more than 100 bushels per acre.
 Other varieties are chosen for taste rather than agronomics.
-Warthog wheat was the taste winner last year.
-But it turns out the yield is rather low.
+For example, Warthog wheat is a taste winner, but its yield is rather low.

 An important step between field and plate is processing.
-The first steps are done on the farm.
+For Oechsner, the first steps are done on the farm.
 All crops go through a squirrel cleaner first.
 This key piece of equipment aspirates and cleans.
 An additional seed cleaner has different screens to sort out particles larger and smaller than the seed you plan to eat.
 The first screen removes the large bits, the second sizes and the last takes out the small stuff.
-This cleaner from 1910 (shown left) has three sets of screens and can process about 2 tons per hour.
-A larger cleaner on site will be up and running soon.
-If you are looking for a cleaner, Thor tells us, “if it has a lot of screens it will save you a lot of money.”
+This cleaner from 1910 (pictured above) has three sets of screens and can process about two tons per hour.
 QC is a source of screens that will custom make screens for your cleaner.

-A few last tips from Thor were on storage.
 Beetles, borers, weevils and Indian meal moth can all be a problem in storage.
-Remember storage is “like your bank account.”
-Thor uses diatomaceous earth (diatoms) to create a fog to coat the inside walls of the silos, and fogs into the grain as it goes through the squirrel cleaner.
-This material is a food grade product and 95 percent of it blows out during the last cleaning process.
-Diatomaceous earth does not seem to work on Indian meal moth though.
-For them Thor uses pheromone traps (from Gemplers) and sticky fly tape hung inside the tops of bins and even totes.
+Oechsner uses diatomaceous earth (diatoms) to create a fog to coat the inside walls of the silos, and fogs into the grain as it goes through the squirrel cleaner.
+This material is a food-grade product and 95 percent of it blows out during the last cleaning process.
+Diatomaceous earth does not seem to work on Indian meal moth, though, so he uses pheromone traps (from Gemplers) and sticky fly tape hung inside the tops of bins and even totes to control them.